 The teary-eyed man humbly said: “Well, you have just saved two more lives today.”

 Lessons?
 Being humble means we need to trust other people’s capabilities.
 Sometimes, we tend to play the know-it-all role in a group.
 Although, we might be well acquainted with a certain issue, we need to exercise self-restraint.
-Don’t think as if you are the only one who has that unique idea or you’re always the original.
+Don’t think as if you are the only one who has the unique idea or the solution to a problem.
 Because most of the times, we’re not.
-Not because others beliefs are in contrast with yours, you think they are already stupid.
+Not because others beliefs are in contrast with ours, we’d think they are stupid.
 We need to accept that we are prone to making mistakes.